adityamittal13/moneta.com/README.md

 # moneta.com
-A repository containing information about the Moneta website, specifically with its HTML and CSS stylings.
+A repository containing information about Moneta, specifically with its HTML and CSS stylings.
 Moneta is a nonprofit organization seeking to empower young individuals by teaching them about financial literacy.